Drukqs

-Drukqs is a studio album by the British electronic music artist and producer Richard D. James under the alias of Aphex Twin.
-It is a double album that includes a variety of contrasting styles, from meticulously programmed beats inspired by jungle and drum and bass, to classical-type piano and prepared piano, ambient, and electroacoustic pieces.
+Drukqs (sometimes styled as drukQs) is a studio album by the British electronic music artist and producer Aphex Twin.
+It was released on 22 October 2001 through Warp Records.
+It is a double album that includes a variety of contrasting styles, from meticulously programmed beats inspired by jungle and drum and bass, to classical-style, prepared piano, ambient, and electroacoustic pieces.
 It features the piano composition "Avril 14th", one of James's best known recordings.

 James released Drukqs to pre-empt a potential leak after he accidentally left an MP3 player containing his music on a plane.
 It was intended to be his final release with Warp, in accordance with his label contract.
 The record entered the Dance Albums Chart at No. 1, remaining in the top 10 for five weeks, and entered at No. 22 on the Albums Chart.
-It received polarised reviews from critics: many dismissed it, focusing on its perceived lack of innovation and similarity to James's previous works, while some praised it as an accomplished work.
+It received polarised reviews from critics: many dismissed it, focusing on its perceived lack of innovation and similarity to James's previous works, while others praised it as an accomplished work.

 Background and release

 James released Drukqs to circumvent a potential leak after he accidentally left an MP3 player containing 180 unreleased tracks on a plane while travelling to Scotland.
 According to James: "I thought, 'They're gonna fucking come on the internet sooner or later so I may as well get an album out of it first.
 James had no intent to release any of the record's tracks to the public prior to the incident.
 He intended it to be his final release as part of his contractual obligation to Warp.
 The album was mastered in early July 2001.
 It was released as a double CD album on 22 October 2001.
+The record entered the Dance Albums Chart at No. 1, remaining in the top 10 for five weeks, (Note: Attributed to multiple sources:) and entered at No. 22 on the Albums Chart.
+In 2015, James released the EP Computer Controlled Acoustic Instruments pt2, featuring further computer-controlled instrumental tracks, as a sequel to Drukqs.

-The record entered the Dance Albums Chart at No. 1, remaining in the top 10 for five weeks, and entered at No. 22 on the Albums Chart.
+A 25th anniversary edition of the album was reissued in 2026 in vinyl, CD, cassette, and digital formats.

-Many track names are written in Cornish — for example, "Jynweythek" ("Machine")—or are coded titles.
+Many track names are written in Cornish—for example, "Jynweythek"—or are coded titles.
 James has stated that the title is not related to drugs, and is "just a word [he] made up."
 About the album's two-disc length, James said "the way I listen to music now is that I buy a CD, put it on the computer and just take the tracks I want anyway.
 I'd hope that people would do the same with this CD."
+The album is almost entirely instrumental, though there is a momentary shout of "Come on you cunts, let's have some Aphex acid!"
+A censored version of this line was used as an advertising slogan to promote the album, being sighted stickered on various Central London Underground stations in the weeks before the album's release.